arkadiusz22/js-algorithms-and-data-structures/sorting/sorting.md

 - Sorting is the process of rearranging the items in a collection so that they follow a specific order, such as ascending or descending.
 - It is a fundamental operation in computer science and programming, used in tasks like searching, organizing data, and optimizing algorithms.
 - There are numerous sorting algorithms, each with unique characteristics, advantages, and trade-offs.
 Some are general-purpose and efficient for most cases, while others are tailored for specific scenarios or constraints.
+- **Comparison Sort Lower Bound**: There is a theoretical lower bound for the time complexity of all comparison-based sorting algorithms, which is O(n log n) in the worst case.
+No comparison-based algorithm can guarantee better performance for arbitrary data.
 - **Stable vs. Unstable Sort**: A stable sort preserves the relative order of records with equal keys (values).
 In contrast, an unstable sort may rearrange equal elements arbitrarily.

 ### Built-in JavaScript Sort Function